 On a Sunday there is a Sunday Market that runs pretty much all the way down Brick Lane with so many different food options as well as things to buy, I would suggest getting lunch at one of the many food markets on your way down Brick Lane as there are many stalls both inside and out with food from pretty much every region you could ever want!
 Make sure you take a seat on the curb too in true East London fashion!

 When you get close to the end of Brick Lane you’ll notice the big Vintage Market on your right, this area is also filled with food stalls and stalls selling clothes, jewellery, bags, records, and everything you could ever really need!

 From here turn right onto Hanbury Street until you see Spitalfields Market up in front of you on the left.
-You may be a bit over markets by this point but Spitalfields is a gorgeous building and worth a visit just to admire it, again it’s filled with food stalls and clothes stalls and there’s some nice shops surrounding the outside.
-Once you’re here I would suggest you go into one of my favourite Wine Bars – Vagabond, as a wine will probably be needed by now and they actually have seating which goes into the market so nab one of these if you can!
+You may be a bit over markets by this point but Spitalfields is a gorgeous building and worth a visit just to admire it, again it’s filled with food stalls and clothes stalls and there are some nice shops surrounding the outside.
+Once you’re here I would suggest you go into one of my favourite Wine Bars – Vagabond, as a glass of wine will probably be needed by now and they actually have seating which goes into the market so nab one of these if you can!

-Alternatively there’s plenty of other places to have a drink around here or head back to the bottom of Brick Lane and find a cool bar around there – the Big Chill Bar is pretty cool and has music playing on Sunday afternoon’s.
+Alternatively, there’s plenty of other places to have a drink around here or head back to the bottom of Brick Lane and find a cool bar around there – the Big Chill Bar is pretty cool and has music playing on Sunday afternoons.

 If you liked this you may like my other London posts: